PHS - Public Health Sciences

 PHS 780.
 Physical Dimensions of Aging (3).

-Cross-listed as HPS 780.
+Cross-listed as EXSC 780.
 Develops an understanding of the complex physiological changes that accompany advancing age and the effects of physical activity on these factors.
 Also develops an appreciation for how functional consequences affect mental and social dimensions of life.
 Attention is given to sensory, motor, cognitive and psychological changes.
 Emphasizes factors associated with the preparation, implementation and evaluation of research projects involving older adult populations.

 PHS 781.
 Cooperative Education (3-6).

 PHS 790.
-Aging Studies Practicum (3-6).
+Aging Services Practicum (3-6).

 PHS 795.
 Thesis Research (1-3).